Emery (rock)

 Emery, or corundite, is a dark granular rock used to make an abrasive powder.
+The rock largely consists of corundum (aluminium oxide), mixed with other minerals.
+Industrial emery may contain a variety of other minerals and synthetic compounds.
+Crushed or naturally eroded emery (known as black sand) is used as an abrasive.
+Turkey and Greece are the main suppliers of the world's emery.

+Description

+Emery is a granular rock used to make an abrasive powder.
 It largely consists of corundum (aluminium oxide), mixed with other minerals such as the iron-bearing spinels, hercynite, and magnetite, and also rutile (titania).
 Industrial emery may contain a variety of other minerals and synthetic compounds such as magnesia, mullite, and silica.

-It is black or dark grey in colour, less dense than translucent-brown corundum with a specific gravity of between 3.5 and 3.8.
+Emery is black or dark grey in colour, less dense than translucent-brown corundum with a specific gravity of between 3.5 and 3.8.
 Because it can be a mixture of minerals, no definite Mohs hardness can be assigned: the hardness of corundum is 9 and that of some spinel-group minerals is near 8, but the hardness of others such as magnetite is near 6.

+Use

 Crushed or naturally eroded emery (known as black sand) is used as an abrasive—for example, on emery boards and emery cloth.
 It is also used as a traction enhancer in asphalt and tarmac mixtures.